fdjhdfucjqbsdh/myj91/content/posts/2024/Upcoming/gajk018pl/index.md

 title: GAJK-018 Schoolgirl Is Tied Up And Trained In The Storehouse.
 An Innocent Student Is Held Captive By Her Calligraphy Teacher.
 She Writhes In Agony As She Is Trained With Rope In What Is Called Training.
 Amano Kanon

 url: /v/gajk018pl
-date: 0000-12-07T01:20:00Z
+date: 2024-12-07T01:20:00Z
 image: "gajk018pl.jpg"
-tags: [Upcoming releases, Sailor Suit, Solowork, School Girls, Shibari, Confinement	]
+tags: [Censored, Sailor Suit, Solowork, School Girls, Shibari, Confinement	]
 maker: [ Global Media Annex  ]
 actress: [ Amano Kano ]
 ---